hannawong/Bert_compression/README.md

 <center><img src="logs/plots/design_flow.png" width="75%"/></center>

-In 4., we will analyze the result and share our observations.
+In Part 4, we will analyze the result and share our observations.

 ### 4.1 Effect of Heads Pruning

-In this section, we complete our experiments result with the paper [Are Sixteen Heads Really Better than One?](https://arxiv.org/abs/1905.10650) for which we reproduced their methods.
+In part 4.1, we complete our experiments result with the paper [Are Sixteen Heads Really Better than One?](https://arxiv.org/abs/1905.10650) for which we reproduced their methods.

 #### 4.1.1 Effect of Ablating One Head

-In the original paper, researchers only presents result of WMT model(in Table 1) and leads to conclusion that: at test time, most heads are redundant given the rest of the model.
-Here we will complete those experiments and see whether they are valid statements.
+The original publication simply shows the results of the WMT model of 1 task (in Table 1) and concludes that: at test time, most heads are redundant given the rest of the model.
+We'll conduct more thorough experiments to check if the statement is correct.

-- Heads hurts performance in most cases:
+- Performance after removing task is task-dependent:

   <center><img src="logs/plots/head_prune_accuracy.png" width="75%"/></center>

-   We notice that the effect of attention heads pruning are different for each task. the red dot line in this plot is the accuracy of the full model without any pruning. we notice that for task like SST-2 and MRPC, pruning nearly half of attention heads actually result in a *higher* accuracy score!
-This indicates that at test time, most heads are redundant.
-However, For tasks like RTE and STS-B, pruning most of the heads are harmful for accuracy.
-What is the reason behind this phenomenon?
-We will discuss about it later.
+   - We note that the effect of pruning attention heads varies depending on the task.
+The accuracy of the complete model without pruning is represented by the red dot line in this plot.
+We discovered that nearly half of the pruning attention heads results in a *higher* accuracy score for tasks like SST-2 and MRPC!
+This means that most heads are redundant during their testing.

+   - However, for tasks such as RTE and STS-B, trimming most of the heads is detrimental to accuracy.
+What is the cause of this occurrence?
+We'll talk about it later.

-- But the performance drops are very task-specific!
+- Break down the performance drop into details:
   <details open>
   <summary>
   📈 <strong>MRPC</strong>